 In this feature we cover all elements of Photos for Mac, including: converting from iPhoto and Aperture to Photos; iCloud Photo Library; Shared Photos; building Books, Calendar, Card, Slideshow and Prints; Edit mode and non-destructive edits; the People feature and Memories.

 We also have the lowdown on all the new features in Photos in macOS High Sierra, including the updated interface and editing Live Photos.
+If you'd just like to grab images from your iCloud library and get them on your Mac, see How to download photos from iCloud to Mac.
 Additional reporting by Keir Thomas and Karen Haslam

 What is Photos for Mac?

 The goal of the Photos app is twofold:

 1. To bring to your Mac the same simple yet powerful photo management experience that we're all used to on the iPhone, iPad or iPod Touch, not only in functionality but also in terminology - Photos understands HDR, for example, and applies an icon label to each to the HDR versions of your snapshots.
 And to bring to your Mac iCloud Photo Library, which syncs your snapshots harmoniously and invisibly via the cloud.

 2. When Apple launched Photos, it stopped developing iPhoto and Aperture.
 They will still run on your Mac but they are no longer available on the App Store and won't be updated.
 However, if you need to re-download them, they are still listed in the Purchases tab on the Mac App Store (though if you installed Aperture from a DVD, rather than buying it on the App Store, it won't be there).